Series current limit

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-Introduces LED behavior, typical forward voltage bands by construction, and why diode curves matter when picking operating points.
+LED behavior, typical forward voltage bands by construction, and diode I–V curves for operating-point margin.

 Electronics Reference Note